Yvan4001/bot_discord_news_nitendo/Readme.md

    ```sh
    npm install
    ```
-3. Update `config.json` with your Discord bot token and client ID.
+3. Update `.env` with your Discord bot token and client ID.
 4. Run the bot:
    ```sh
    node index.js